top of page

 Grinding your own in date beans gives you fresher coffee with more aroma and fuller flavour because volatile compounds haven't had time to fade.

 Ideally, you want to use coffee beans that were roasted 2 to 8 weeks prior to brewing; maybe a week or so less for very dark roasts.
 Obviously you need to have the roast date to know how when your 2 to 8 weeks started.
-So, Top Tip: Buy coffee which has a roasting date on the packaging.
+So, buy coffee which has a roasting date on the packaging.

 Quality coffees usually brag about their roast date - look out for it!
 Supermarket coffee, on the other hand, prefers to hide behind ‘best before’ dates.
 'Best before' only means your coffee is still safe to consume.
 But just because it’s safe it doesn’t necessarily mean it tastes as good as it should, let alone is anywhere near ‘best’ as best relates to the quality of coffee you can brew.